abdulsaleh/asyncio-for-ai/README.md

 ## About This Guide

-If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the documentation.
+If you've used the OpenAI or Gemini API, you've probably seen `asyncio` throughout the documentation.
 You might've copied `async/await` without understanding what it does.
 You might've wondered if it actually matters.

 It matters.

 `asyncio` is a library for writing concurrent code in Python.
-It can help you write faster code, especially if you're doing I/O work.
-Think making API calls over a network or building data pipelines that read from disk.

-Most `asyncio` tutorials explain how it works. **This guide is about why it matters.**

-This guide is about using `asyncio` to write faster, more scalable code.

-## What You'll Learn
+You can use `asyncio` to make concurrent model API calls, sending 100s of requests concurrently instead of one at a time.

+Making API calls is a common use case of `asyncio`, but you can also use it to build way cooler things like rate limiters, producer-consumer pipelines, and web crawlers.
+This guide is about building those cool things.

+## How this guide is structured

 This guide walks through six real-world applications of `asyncio`:

-- **LLM Responses** — Call LLM APIs concurrently without blocking
+* **LLM Responses** — Call LLM APIs concurrently without blocking
-- **Rate Limiters** — Control API request throughput to stay within rate limits
+* **Rate Limiters** — Control API request throughput to stay within rate limits
-- **Data Pipelines** — Process large datasets with producer-consumer pipelines
+* **Data Pipelines** — Process large datasets with producer-consumer pipelines
-- **Request Batchers** — Batch multiple requests for efficiency
+* **Request Batchers** — Batch API requests for efficiency
-- **Web Crawlers** — Efficiently crawl the web and parse web pages
+* **Web Crawlers** — Efficiently crawl the web and parse web pages
-- **Tool-Calling Agents** — Build agents that execute tools concurrently
+* **Function-Calling Agents** — Build agents that execute tools concurrently

 Each section follows a challenge-solution format inspired by John Crickett's [Coding Challenges](https://codingchallenges.substack.com/).

-You're encouraged to attempt each challenge before reading the solution.
+Try to solve each challenge yourself first.
+Research shows that [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/) leads to deeper learning, even if you struggle and can't come up with the solution.

 ## About me